aitos-io/BoAT-X-Framework/docs/en-us/BoAT_User_Guide_en.md

 Note: The `build` and `lib` directories are generated during compilation.
-After the compilation is complete, only the `include`, `lib` in the first level directory, and the header file of `boatconfig.h` (located in the `vendor/platform/include` path) automatically generated after compilation is required by the application
+After the compilation is complete, only the `include`, `lib` in the first level directory, and the header file of `boatconfig.h` (located in the `vendor/platform/include` path) automatically generated after compilation is required by the application.

 ## BoAT IoT Framework SDK Compilation